All spoilers are unmarked. Proceed with caution.

 Shuri: Okay, calm down!

 - At one point during T'Challa's side of the chase, a man falls out of the car he's attacking and rolls into the path of Shuri's car.
-A concerned Shuri feels the car bump and asks, "Hey, what was that?" to which T'Challa replies, "Don't worry about it, you're doing fine!"
+A concerned Shuri feels the car jolt and asks, "Hey, what was that?" to which T'Challa replies, "Don't worry about it, you're doing great!"
+He almost sounds like a proud parent at their preschooler's first recital.

 - At the end of the chase, Klaue destroys the car with his sonic cannon, which cues a Rapid-Fire "No!"
-Oh, Crap! from Shuri, apparently forgetting shes not even physically there.
+Oh, Crap! from Shuri, apparently forgetting she's not even physically there.
+For all intents and purposes, she is behaving like a Let's Play gamer about to lose to a boss.

 - Not to mention it turned the simulation off, caused the car she was sitting in (which is the remote itself) to dissipate, and cause her to fall on her ass as a result.
 Bit of a design flaw there.